 Attackers can discover and compromise covered data on devices that are not secured against vulnerabilities.

 A vulnerability is a weakness in a covered device that can be exploited by an attacker to gain unauthorized access to covered data.
 An effective vulnerability assessment and remediation program must be able to prevent the exploitation of vulnerabilities by detecting and remediating vulnerabilities in covered devices in a timely fashion.
-Proactively managing vulnerabilities on covered devices will reduce or eliminate the potential for exploitation and save on the resources otherwise needed to respond to incidents after an exploitation has occurred.
-Information Security and Policy (ISP) provides a centrally managed campus service that campus units can use to comply with this requirement.
+Proactively managing vulnerabilities on covered devices will reduce or eliminate the potential for exploitation and save on the resources otherwise needed to respond to incidents after exploitation has occurred.
+The Information Security Office (ISO) provides a centrally managed campus service that campus units can use to comply with this requirement.

-Information Security and Policy (ISP) provides a centralized, non-authenticated vulnerability scanning program that can help campus units comply with MSSEI vulnerability assessment and remediation requirements.
-By registering as directed in the MSSEI Annual Registration requirement, covered devices are automatically enrolled in the ISP vulnerability scanning program, which meets the MSSEI continuous assessment requirement.
+The Information Security Office (ISO) provides a centralized, non-authenticated vulnerability scanning program that can help campus units comply with MSSEI vulnerability assessment and remediation requirements.
+By registering as directed in the MSSEI Annual Registration requirement, covered devices are automatically enrolled in the ISO vulnerability scanning program, which meets the MSSEI continuous assessment requirement.
 Note that resource proprietors and resource custodians must remediate identified vulnerabilities in a timely fashion as defined below.

-To ensure vulnerability scans operate as required by MSSEI, campus unit must enable access by ISP vulnerability scanners to campus unit’s covered devices as described below:
+To ensure vulnerability scans operate as required by MSSEI, campus unit must enable access by ISO vulnerability scanners to campus unit’s covered devices as described below:

-- Enable all relevant firewalls to pass all IP traffic from ISP scanners.
+- Enable all relevant firewalls to pass all IP traffic from ISO scanners.
 In the event a system can be disrupted by scanning, scanning exceptions can be made to alleviate the potential problem.

-- "Scanning exception" means Resource Custodians block the minimum necessary to avoid the problem, and notify ISP of the block and the reason for the block.
+- "Scanning exception" means Resource Custodians block the minimum necessary to avoid the problem and notify ISO of the block and the reason for the block.
 The notification is required so participation in the campus program can be adequately assessed.

 - "Minimum necessary" means blocking the least amount of traffic possible to avoid the problem.
 For example, blocking a specific TCP port rather than all TCP traffic, or blocking a specific IP protocol rather than all IP traffic.

-More details about the ISP vulnerability scanning program can be found in the scanning service page, under the section “Sensitive data host scanning”.
+More details about the ISO vulnerability scanning program can be found in the scanning service page, under the section “Sensitive data host scanning”.

 Alternative Vulnerability Assessment and Remediation